Catawba Wateree Water Management Group 2015 Annual Report

 Mayor, Town of Mooresville

-CWWMG Year-in-Review, Citizens’ Water Academy, & State of the Basin
+CWWMG Year-in-Review, Citizens’ Water Academy, History Video Unveiling, & State of the Basin

 Learn how CWWMG and our member organizations are working to help preserve, extend, and enhance the capabilities of the Catawba-Wateree River.
 We’ll also recognize our 2025 Citizens’ Water Academy graduates during this time.